pytorch/serve/examples/Huggingface_Transformers/README.md

 `{"label_list":"[O, B-MISC, I-MISC, B-PER,I-PER,B-ORG,I-ORG,B-LOC,I-LOC]"}`

 Once, setup_config.json,  sample_text.txt and  index_to_name.json are set properly, we can go ahead and package the model and start serving it.
 The current setting in "setup_config.json" is based on "roberta_base " model for question answering.
-To fine-tuned RoBERTA can be obtained from running [squad example](https://huggingface.co/transformers/examples.html#squad) from huggingface.
+To fine-tuned RoBERTa can be obtained from running [squad example](https://huggingface.co/transformers/examples.html#squad) from huggingface.
 Alternatively a fine_tuned BERT model can be used by setting "model_name" to "bert-large-uncased-whole-word-masking-finetuned-squad" in the "setup_config.json".

 - ```
   torch-model-archiver --model-name RobertaQA --version 1.0 --serialized-file Transformer_model/pytorch_model.bin --handler ./Transformer_handler_generalized.py --extra-files "Transformer_model/config.json,./setup_config.json"